osquery/osquery/CONTRIBUTING.md

 Request](https://github.com/osquery/osquery/issues/new?template=Feature_Request.md) template.

 **Please only use issues for bug reports or feature requests**.
-If you have deployment questions or issues or a general question about osquery hit our Slack instead as you will have better support there.
+If you have deployment questions or issues or a general question about osquery use our Slack instead as you will have better support there.
 For the fastest result, you should search the available channels and choose the most appropriate one for your question.
 You should post in the general channel as a last resort.

-**If you are using a vendor please use the appropriate channel as we won't be able to support vendor deployments on the non-vendor channels.**
+**If you are using a vendor product please use the appropriate channel as we won't be able to support vendor deployments on the non-vendor channels.**

 ## Guidelines for contributing features to osquery core